Fatigue is one of the most common concerns among people today. Studies show that 38% of American workers report feeling fatigued.

 - ACTH Stimulation Test: This test evaluates the adrenal glands' response to ACTH, a hormone that stimulates the production of cortisol.

-- Dehydroepiandrosterone (DHEA): This hormone is produced by the adrenal glands and is a precursor to androstenedione, which gets converted to either testosterone or estrone.
-DHEA regulates dopamine, serotonin, and GABA and works closely with cortisol to regulate stress.
-Measuring DHEA output by the adrenal glands can help determine HPA axis dysregulation (adrenal fatigue).
+- Dehydroepiandrosterone (DHEA): This hormone is produced by the adrenal glands and is a precursor to other hormones.
+It works closely with cortisol to help manage stress.
+Measuring DHEA can provide insights into HPA axis function.

 Our Most Popular Adrenal Tests Ordered on Rupa Health